MaoZiming/papers/4-distributed-systems/45-dryad.md

 ## Mapreduce versus Dryad:
 - I think we can view Dryad as a general version of Mapreduce.
 First, computations in Dryad are not limited to just map and reduce but are expressed as DAGs.
 Second, Dryad allows communication between stages to happen over not just files stored in disk: it allows for **files, TCP pipes and shared memory**.
 Lastly, in Dryad, each vertex can take $n$ inputs and produce $n$ outputs, but, in Mapreduce, map only takes one input and generate one output.
 - In general, Dryad has a number of benefits: more efficient communication, the ability to chain together multiple stages, and express more complicated computation.

+## Dynamic graph refinement.
+- The added intermediate computation stages are usually not known beforehand.
+Therefore, dynamic refinement is often more efficient than attempting a static grouping in advance.

 ## Limitations: